conarwelsh/nettuts-laravel4-and-backbone/README.md

 /**
  * Method #1: use catch-all
+ * optionally commented out while we use Method 2
  */
 // change your existing app route to this:
 // we are basically just giving it an optional parameter of "anything"